Generative Molecular Design with Steerable and Granular Synthesizability Control: Methods

-\textbf{Saturn: Molecular Generative Model.} Saturn \cite{saturn} is a language-based molecular generative model using the Mamba \cite{mamba} architecture and pre-trained on the PubChem \cite{pubchem} dataset in the SMILES \cite{smiles} format (see Appendix \ref{appendix:pubchem-preprocessing-pretraining} for pre-training details).
-Next, this pre-trained model is tuned with reinforcement learning (RL) to achieve goal-directed generation, i.e., tailoring the generation of molecules towards user-specified property objectives.
+We build on Saturn \cite{saturn} which is a language-based molecular generative framework using the Mamba \cite{mamba} architecture and pretrained on the PubChem \cite{pubchem} dataset in the SMILES \cite{smiles} format (see Supplementary Information S2 for pre-training details).
+Next, this pretrained model is tuned with reinforcement learning (RL) to achieve goal-directed generation, i.e., tailoring the generation of molecules towards user-specified property objectives.
 The specific RL algorithm is Augmented Memory \cite{augmented-memory}, which we previously proposed by building on REINVENT's algorithm \cite{olivecrona-reinvent, reinvent2, reinvent4}, which in turn is a variant of REINFORCE \cite{reinforce}.
 Notably, Saturn is an unconditional, i.e., pre-training with unlabeled data and unconstrained, i.e., generation always proceeds token-by-token with no inductive biases.
-We show that \textit{incentivizing} general-purpose models with a \textit{sample-efficient} and \textit{malleable} algorithm can successfully tackle challenging molecular design objectives.
-We refer to Appendix \ref{appendix:saturn} for details about the Mamba architecture and RL algorithm.
+We show that incentivizing general-purpose models with a sample-efficient and malleable algorithm can successfully tackle challenging molecular design objectives.
+See Supplementary Information S1 for details about the Mamba architecture and RL algorithm.

-\textbf{Syntheseus: Multi-step Retrosynthesis Framework.} Given a target molecule, retrosynthesis models propose a directed graph (\textit{synthesis route}) with nodes and edges representing molecules and reactions, respectively.
-In this work, we use Syntheseus \cite{syntheseus} which is a wrapper around single-step retrosynthesis models and search algorithms, allowing mix-and-match formulations to tackle multi-step retrosynthesis.
-Unless otherwise stated, we use the eMolecules stock (denoted $B_{stock}$) representing commercially available molecules (23,077,162 in size).
-The specific version of eMolecules stock is from \citet{retro*} and originally downloaded in Nov.
-2019.
-We create an "Enforced Stock" denoted ($B_{enforced}$) by randomly sampling 100 molecules from eMolecules with the following criteria: